stucampbell/dot-net-dev-assessment/README.md

 * Responsive layouts will be simulated using Chrome's developer tools.

 ## How do I submit my solution?
-Send a pull request from your repository.
+Send us a link to your repository by emailing the person who sent you the assessment.

 ## Questions or comments
 Please use the issues functionality on Github.
 All questions will be answered via Github.